Tesla defends Model S safety as stocks plunge

 "I think the most important thing to remember when we talk about the accidents is that they were accidents," he said.
 "They were not a result of a spontaneous fire."

 He sidestepped questions over whether the car's structure, which houses the pack of small batteries across the base of the vehicle, could be the culprit.
-General Motors Co (GM.N), by comparison, uses large-format battery cells in a T-shape in the centre of the Chevrolet Volt plug-in hybrid car.
+General Motors Co, by comparison, uses large-format battery cells in a T-shape in the centre of the Chevrolet Volt plug-in hybrid car.

-In the most recent fire, in Tennessee, the Model S had run over a tow hitch that punctured the armor plating protecting the pack of lithium-ion battery cells, according to police reports.
+In the most recent fire, in Tennessee, the Model S had run over a tow hitch that punctured the armour plating protecting the pack of lithium-ion battery cells, according to police reports.

-Still, the company's shares have surged about four-fold this year, boosting its value above that of Italian automaker Fiat FIA.MI, parent of Chrysler Group LLC.
+Still, the company's shares have surged about four-fold this year, boosting its value above that of Italian automaker Fiat , parent of Chrysler Group LLC.

 Tesla launched its Model S electric car last year.
 It is preparing to introduce the Model X crossover late in 2014, with high-volume production aimed for the second quarter of 2015.